 As great as your idea may be, raising funds to launch and grow your startup is one of the most difficult hurdles for a new business.
 Even for those with a track record of building and selling companies, it’s tough.
 Particularly if you’re going after top investors.
 Of course, it helps to put your best foot forward.
-But what does doing that mean, from the perspective of venture capitalists?
+But how do you make a good impression on venture capitalists?
 Let’s take a look.

 What a VC Wants from You

 Evidence of sufficient consumer demand in your market

 To make a good impression on venture capitalists, you’ll want to demonstrate that your product has a large potential market.
 Big markets where people spend big bucks are attractive to VCs because, naturally, they want a return on their investment.
 But how big?
 According to Allan Wille, CEO of analytics and metrics platform Klipfolio, there’s no firm definition of a big market.
 But he cites $1 billion globally as a good place to start.

 Wille also recommends focusing in on the particular part of that $1 billion market you plan to serve.
 This segment, called your “addressable market,” includes businesses that need what you sell and fit the size, profile, and geography of your target company.
 When talking to VCs about your addressable market, you’ll want to tell them a) how much your target businesses spend annually and b) the cumulative annual rate at which these businesses are growing.
 This will help you get venture capitalists to take notice.